Tuberculosis BCG Vaccines

 CanSinoBio and Etana are conducting clinical research in Indonesia for the AdHu5Ag85A vaccine.

-Research published by the University of Pittsburgh on January 10, 2025, in Nature Microbiology suggests a self-destructing vaccine administered intravenously provides additional protection against tuberculosis in macaque monkeys.
+Research published in Nature Microbiology on January 10, 2025, by the University of Pittsburgh suggests that a self-destructing intravenously administered vaccine provides additional protection against tuberculosis in macaque monkeys.

 Recombinant BCG Vaccine

-Recombinant BCG (rBCG) has demonstrated potent immunogenicity with CD8+ and CD4+ stimulation and improved safety compared to standard BCG in European clinical trials. rBCG strains expressing immunomodulatory factors have been investigated for 30 years to enhance immunotherapy against bladder cancer and other diseases.
+Recombinant BCG (rBCG) has demonstrated potent immunogenicity, stimulating both CD8+ and CD4+ cells, and improved safety compared to standard BCG in European clinical trials. rBCG strains expressing immunomodulatory factors have been investigated for 30 years to enhance immunotherapy against bladder cancer and other diseases.
 Serum Institute of India (SII) confirmed in May 2024 that it was manufacturing next-generation rBCG.
-Researchers from Brazil's Butantan Institute and collaborators stated on July 3, 2024, that they are developing an rBCG vaccine that increases the protection rate to 99% and has a more extended protection period.
+Researchers from Brazil's Butantan Institute and their collaborators announced on July 3, 2024, that they are developing an rBCG vaccine that increases the protection rate to 99% and offers a more extended protection period.

 Universal BCG Vaccine

 World leaders have committed to licensing at least one new TB vaccine.
-WHO-commissioned research estimates that, over 25 years, a universal BCG vaccine that is 50% effective in preventing TB could avert up to 8.5 million deaths and reduce $6.5 billion in health costs.
+WHO-commissioned research estimates that, over 25 years, a universal BCG vaccine that is 50% effective in preventing TB could avert up to 8.5 million deaths and reduce health costs by $6.5 billion.
 Harvard T.H.
-Chan School of Public Health researchers announced on February 17, 2023, that a recent study found that introducing an effective TB vaccine in low—and middle-income countries could lead to billions of dollars in potential health and economic benefits.
+Chan School of Public Health researchers announced on February 17, 2023, that a recent study found that introducing an effective TB vaccine in low—and middle-income countries could yield billions of dollars in potential health and economic benefits.

 Gene-Edited BCG Vaccine Candidate

 In April 2024, researchers at the University of the Witwatersrand School of Pathology published a breakthrough study in TB vaccine development.
 They gene-edited the BCG to make it more effective.
-A modified BCG with depletion of enzymes associated with peptidoglycan amidation induces enhanced protection against tuberculosis in mice.
-In vitro and in vivo experiments in this study demonstrate the feasibility of gene regulation platforms such as CRISPRi to alter antigen presentation in BCG in a bespoke manner that tunes immunity towards more effective protection against TB disease.
+A modified BCG that depletes enzymes involved in peptidoglycan amidation provides enhanced protection against tuberculosis in mice.
+In vitro and in vivo experiments in this study demonstrate the feasibility of gene-regulatory platforms, such as CRISPRi, to alter antigen presentation in BCG in a bespoke manner, thereby tuning it towards more effective protection against TB disease.